 The dessert menu is good without being outstanding, although I nearly always order something.
 Lately, I realized that the two or three options on the dessert menu that are not made in-house actually work better for me, but honestly, the in-house stuff is not bad either.

-A short note on the restaurant’s atmosphere.
-As I mentioned, it’s distinctly Parisian - an impression that’s reinforced by the décor and waitstaff.
-The clientele gravitates towards the “middle-aged creative professional” (=bobo) profile, but without over-specialization.
-You’ll probably feel at home no matter what your profession is, but the restaurant can serve as a nice observation deck for watching the media crowd and the Place des Arts gang dine in their natural habitat - and this is particularly the case late at night.
+A short note on the restaurant's atmosphere.
+As I mentioned, it's distinctly Parisian - an impression that's reinforced by the décor and waitstaff.
+The clientele gravitates towards the bobo "middle-aged creative professional" profile, but without over-specialization.
+My point is, you'll probably feel at home no matter what your profession is, but it could serve as a nice observation deck for watching the media crowd and the Place des Arts gang dine in their natural habitat, particularly late at night.

 3927 rue St-Denis